EnrichEuropeana/transcribathonEU/wp-content/plugins/gallery-custom-links/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Add: Remove warnings for PHP 7.4.
+* Update: New versions of DiDom and the Simple HTML DOM Parser.
+* Info: If you like the plugin, your reviews are welcome [here](https://wordpress.org/support/plugin/gallery-custom-links/reviews/?rate=5#new-post) :) Thank you!

 = 1.2.6 =
 * Add: Because we love the W3C, the title has been added to the link.
-* Info: If you like the plugin, your reviews are welcome [here](https://wordpress.org/support/plugin/gallery-custom-links/reviews/?rate=5#new-post) :) Thank you!

 = 1.2.5 =
 * Fix: Avoid errors in the admin.